-December 31, 1,
+December 31,

-2021 2020
+2022 2021

 Deferred tax assets:

-Net operating loss carryforwards \$ 19,951 \$ 8,300
+Net operating loss carryforwards \$ 24 1,829 \$ 19,951

+Capitalized research and development 16 -

-Research and development tax credit carryforwards 2,175 497
+Research and development tax credit carryforwards 7 7,465 2,175

-Intangible assets 74 821

-Stock-based compensation 499
+Stock-based compensation 1 ,634 499

-Other 705 165
+Other 1 ,345 779

-Total deferred tax assets 23,404 9,783
+Total deferred tax assets 52 2,112 23,404

-Valuation allowance (23,400) (9,780)
+Valuation allowance (52 2,107) (23,400)

-Net deferred tax assets 4 3
+Net deferred tax assets 5 4

-Deferred tax liabilities:
+Deferred tax liabilities

-Other \$ (4) \$ (3)
+Other (5) (4)

-Total deferred tax liabilities (4) (3)
+Total deferred tax liabilities (5) (4)

-Net deferred tax assets \$ \$

-Net deferred tax assets \$ \$
+Net deferred tax assets \$ - \$ -

-As of December 31, 2021, the Company had U.S. federal and state net operating loss carryforwards of \$73.2 million and \$72.5 million, respectively, which may be available to offset future taxable income.
-The federal net operating losses include \$1.1 million which expire in 2037 and \$72.1 million which carryforward indefinitely, but may only be used to offset 80% of annual taxable income.
+As of December 31, 2022, the Company had U.S. federal and state net operating loss carryforwards of \$91.1 million and \$90.5 million, respectively, which may be available to offset future taxable income.
+The federal net operating losses include \$1.1 million which expire in 2037 and \$90.0 million which carryforward indefinitely, but may only be used to offset 80% of annual taxable income.
 The state net operating losses expire at various dates beginning in 2037.
-As of December 31, 2021, the Company also had federal and state research and development tax credit carryforwards of \$1.6 million and \$0.7 million, respectively, which may be available to offset future tax liabilities and expire at various dates beginning in 2033.
+As of December 31, 2022, the Company also had federal and state research and development tax credit carryforwards of \$5.6 million and \$2.4 million, respectively, which may be available to offset future tax liabilities and expire at various dates beginning in 2033.

-Utilization of the U.S. federal and state net operating loss carryforwards and research and development tax credit carryforwards may be subject to a substantial annual limitation under Sections 382 and 383 of the Internal Revenue Code of 1986, and corresponding provisions of state law, due to ownership changes that have occurred previously or that could occur in the future.
+Utilization of the U.S. federal and state net operating loss carryforwards and research and development tax credit carryforwards may be subject to a substantial annual limitation under Sections 382 and 383 of the Internal Revenue Code of 1986 ("IRC"), and corresponding provisions of state law, due to ownership changes that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of carryforwards that can be utilized annually to offset future taxable income or tax liabilities.
 In general, an ownership change, as defined by Section 382, results from transactions increasing the ownership of certain stockholders or public groups in the stock of a corporation by more than 50% over a three-year period.
 The Company has not conducted a study to assess whether a change of control has occurred or whether there have been multiple changes of control since inception due to the significant complexity and cost associated with such a study.
 If the Company has experienced a change of control, as defined by Section 382, at any time since inception, utilization of the net operating loss carryforwards or research and development tax credit carryforwards would be subject to an annual limitation under Section 382.
 Any limitation may result in expiration of a portion of the net operating loss carryforwards or research and development tax credit carryforwards before utilization.
 Further, until a study is completed by the Company and any limitation is known, no amounts are being presented as an uncertain tax position.

 The Company has evaluated the positive and negative evidence bearing upon its ability to realize the deferred tax assets.
 Management has considered the Company's history of cumulative net losses incurred since inception and its lack of commercialization of any products that would generate revenue from product sales and has concluded that it is more likely than not that the Company will not realize the benefits of the deferred tax assets.
-Accordingly, a full valuation allowance has been established against the net deferred tax assets as of December 31, 2021 and 2020.
+Accordingly, a full valuation allowance has been established against the net deferred tax assets as of December 31, 2022 and 2021.
 Management reevaluates the positive and negative evidence at each reporting period.